verdaccio/website/website/translated_docs/fr-FR/cli.md

 ## Emplacement du fichier de configuration par défaut

-Pour localiser le répertoire de base, nous nous appuyons sur **$XDG_DATA_HOME** comme premier choix et sur l'environnement Windows que nous cherchons [Variable d’environnement APPDATA ](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).
+To locate the home directory, we rely on **$XDG_DATA_HOME** as a first choice and for Windows environments we look for the [APPDATA environment variable](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).

 ## Config file format

-Config file should be YAML, JSON or NodeJS module.
+Config files should be YAML, JSON or a NodeJS module.
 YAML format is detected by parsing config file extension (yaml or yml, case insensitive).

 ## Emplacement de stockage par défaut

-On utilise **$XDG_DATA_HOME**la variable d'environnement par défaut pour trouver le stockage par défaut qui [ devrait être identique ](https://askubuntu.com/questions/538526/is-home-local-share-the-default-value-for-xdg-data-home-in-ubuntu-14-04) de $HOME/ .local / share.
+We use the **$XDG_DATA_HOME** environment by variable default to locate the storage by default which [should be the same](https://askubuntu.com/questions/538526/is-home-local-share-the-default-value-for-xdg-data-home-in-ubuntu-14-04) as $HOME/.local/share.
 Si vous utilisez un stockage personnalisé, cet emplacement est sans importance.

 ## Default database file location